 A micro-budget 2800 mile road/head trip ending at Robert Smithson's Spiral Jetty in Utah wasn't the original plan for Sun Opener, but then part of its charm may be the way themes of self-enlightenment, memory, death, and shattered dreams collide when a road trip turns into a film and vice-versa.
 The soundtrack was provided by Damien Taylor with his band (The Sounds Of) Kaleidoscope, one of the very best contemporary psychedelic bands.
 Though only $3800 was raised through a crowdfunding site, it was enough to make a quick one-off road movie about post-glory, rock-n-roller, facing the uncertain future of his own making.
 Shot over six days between Cherry Valley, NY and the Western Edge of Utah, on a trusty Canon 7D with an adapted Mamiya medium format lens doing the bulk of the image capture.
-The results are chaotic, somethings confusing, but often funny.
+The results are chaotic, somethings confusing, and often funny.

 Catch Damien's music here: https://soundcloud.com/flash-hits